ilbesculpi/BCNetworking/README.md

 ### Response Format

-`BCHTTPResponse` has various methods to parse the response received from the server.
+`BCHTTPResponse` has some methods to parse the response received from the server.

-* data: returns the response in NSData
+* data: returns the raw response as NSData.
-* responseText: returns the response as NSString
+* responseText: returns the response as NSString.
-* responseJSON: returns a NSDictionary for the JSON object
+* responseJSON: returns a NSDictionary for the JSON object.
-* responseXML: returns a NSDictionary for the root XML object
+* responseXML: returns a NSDictionary for the root XML object.